 - The BOG may delegate work to BOG standing committees, special committees, work groups, or other subgroups however defined, the membership of which will be established by the President with due consideration given to Governors' membership requests.
-The BOG standing committees include, at a minimum, the following: Executive Committee; Awards Committee; Budget and Audit Committee; Legislative Committee; and Personnel Committee. - 2.
+The BOG standing committees include, at a minimum, the following: Executive Committee; Awards Committee; Budget and Audit Committee; Legislative Committee; Personnel Committee; and Diversity Committee. - 2.
 The purpose of BOG committees, regardless of what they are called, is to make recommendations and make the work of the BOG more efficient.
 Consensus should govern meetings of BOG committees whenever possible.
 If a BOG committee is unable to reach a consensus, the committee will vote.
 Only Governors may vote on standing Board committees.
-Voting members of ad hoc committees will be determined by the Board on a case-by-case basis. - 3.
-Meetings of BOG committees are open to the public, unless provided otherwise in these Bylaws or by court rule.
+Voting members of ad hoc committees will be determined by the Board on a case-by-case basis.

+- 3. Meetings of BOG committees are open to the public, unless provided otherwise in these Bylaws or by court rule.
 The ability to participate in and comment at BOG committee meetings is in the discretion of the Chair as provided in these Bylaws. - 4.
 BOG Legislative Committee - a.
-Purpose: The BOG Legislative Committee is authorized to propose or adopt positions on behalf of the BOG with respect to legislation that has been introduced or is expected to be introduced in the Washington State Legislature, including the authority to propose amendments to legislation or to adopt positions on amendments to legislation.
-The BOG Legislative Committee is authorized to review and approve proposed comments to Court Rules, so long as the deadline for submission is before the next regularly scheduled meeting of the Board of Governors.

-- b.
-Membership: The President appoints the Committee, which consists of the following voting members:

-- 1) Eight Governors, including the Treasurer;

-- 2) the President;

-- 3) the President-elect; and

-- 4) the Immediate Past President.
+Purpose: The BOG Legislative Committee is authorized to propose or adopt positions on behalf of the BOG with respect to legislation that has been introduced or is expected to be introduced in the Washington State Legislature, including the authority to propose amendments to legislation or to adopt positions on amendments to legislation. - b.
+Membership: The President appoints the Committee, which consists of the following voting members: - 1) Eight Governors, including the Treasurer; - 2) the President; - 3) the President-elect; and - 4) the Immediate Past President.